 We marveled at the rolling waves as far as the eye could see.

 They were so blue and continuous. crashing in on shore

 Never ending energy - there were always more and more.

 A tour of the museum and quaint little shops

 Filled our afternoon with many costly stops.

-Boaters gathered at the pool for some afternoon camaraderie
+Boaters gathered at the pool for afternoon camaraderie

-to drink, share hors d’oeuvres and each tell a story.
+to drink, share hors d’oeuvres and many a story.